LEAN-96/Logistic-Regression/README.md

 ## 1. Project Overview

-This project demonstrates the implementation of **Logistic Regression**, a widely-used machine learning algorithm for binary classification problems.
+This project demonstrates the implementation of **Logistic Regression**, a supervised learning algorithm used to classify data into binary categories—in this case, whether a user will click on an ad or not.
+It works by estimating the probability that a given input belongs to a specific class (click vs. no-click) using a logistic (sigmoid) function, which maps the output to values between 0 and 1.

 The notebook walks through the entire process, from loading and preprocessing data, to building and training a logistic regression model, and finally evaluating its performance using various metrics.
-Users can expect to learn how to apply logistic regression to a dataset, interpret results such as accuracy and confusion matrices, and visualize model performance.

 ### Dataset
 The dataset used in this notebook is a synthetic dataset generated for binary classification purposes.
 It contains features representing independent variables and a target variable indicating the class label (0 or 1).
 The dataset is preprocessed by standardizing the features to ensure that all variables contribute equally to the logistic regression model.